JaneliaSciComp/G4_Display_Tools/docs/data-handling_processing.md

 ### Duration of data to include after trial end

 `post_dur`is exactly the same as `pre_dur`, but provides a buffer at the end of the trial.
 Set it to something small (.05 is default)

-### Duration after start of trial to remove from plots

-`pre_dur` and `post_dur` allow you to include a bit of buffer data at the beginning and end of a trial when aligning your data. `Da_start` now refers to the actual analysis of your data.
-If you want your time series or histogram plot to actually start sometime after the 'start' command for the trial was received, set that amount of time here.
-It should be small - anywhere from 0 to 0.05 (in seconds).
-Oftentimes, the very beginning or end data of a trial is junk - there is a small lag from the time the command is received to the time the pattern actually displays on the screen, or the fly is still responding to a previous stimulus.
-You can adjust this and `da_stop` to get rid of some of that noise at the very beginning or end of a trial.

-### Duration before end of trial to remove from plots

-Exactly the same as `da_start`, but instead `da_stop` is the number of seconds to end a plot before the actual end of the trial.

 ### Time conversion factor